19 Nov 21 – Norman in Town

 You don’t know how many times I apologised to the man, I’m going to make a guess at 27.
 There were no more decent carrots, the tomatoes were naff and the cabbage was … me.
 He wasn’t happy.

-He went home hungry and I walked on to meet Diane at the butcher’s.
 She had our other dog Lizzi and I was given charge of both when she went inside to buy meat.
 Lizzi hates Norman’s guts.
 She told me about a dream she had once, it went something like this

 I think there might’ve been a machine gun and a couple of hand grenades involved as well.

-Norman is usually not bad at waiting, but the smell of meat wafting out of the butchers was too much for him and he started boinging up and down, we’ve all done it.
-You know when you see one of those really chunky sausage rolls with caramelized onion or something…
+Norman is usually not bad at waiting, but the smell of meat wafting out of the butcher’s was too much for him and he started boinging up and down.

-Norman started jumping and Lizzi had just had a haircut.
-You might think what’s that got to do with the price of caramelized onion sausage rolls… Well, after a haircut Lizzi’s collar doesn’t fit as well as it should, and when she saw Norman boinging, and she couldn’t reach the meat cleaver on the work surface, she thought ‘Stuff this’ and whipped her head out of her collar and legged it down the street.
+You might think what’s that got to do with the price of caramelized onion sausage rolls… Well, after a haircut Lizzi’s collar doesn’t fit as well as it should, and when she saw Norman boinging, and she couldn’t reach the meat cleaver on the work surface to stop him, she thought ‘Stuff this’ and whipped her head out of her collar and legged it down the street.

 It was a busy street – cars, lorries, steamrollers that sort of thing.

 And I think Lizzi thought, I didn’t really want to do that, but now that I have I’d better style it out.
-She ran half-heartedly across a side street and Norman went mental, because he likes an event especially involving Lizzi.
+She ran half-heartedly across a side street and Norman went mental because he likes an event, especially involving Lizzi.

 You know that old comedy routine where the bloke is walking along trying to pick his hat up but keeps kicking it instead.